Two software packages which I developed (one of which I also sold and supported) through my own business between 1980 and 1990.

 A viewing window was also provided which could pipe information in real-time from a file maintained dynamically by another package.
 This was useful for allowing sellers of fast-moving stock to see up-to-the-second stock levels so stock did not become committed to more than one customer.

-Marketeer's targeting facility allowed the user to specify the market profile (in terms of characteristics and attributes) of a subgroup of individuals or companies within his marketplace, and then extract from the main database a shortlist of the individuals and companies who fitted this market profile.
+Marketeer's targeting facility allowed the user to specify a market profile (in terms of characteristics and attributes) of a subgroup of individuals or companies within his marketplace, and then extract from the main database a shortlist of the individuals and companies who fitted this market profile.
 These 'target' profiles could define a wide variety of group-types.
 For example, a target profile could specify such groups as:

 or various combinations of these.